 For a casual sandwich on the go, head for the indoor hall at Market Square.

-For Scandinavian-style gourmet lunching, Savoy (Etalaesplanadi 14, open Monday - Friday from 11:30 a.m. - 2:30 p.m.) and Sundmans (Etelaranta 16, Monday - Friday 11 a.m. - 2:30 p.m.) are good bets.
-Ravintola Teatteri (Pohjoisesplanadi 2, open daily from 11 a.m.) is a happening, bustling brasserie.
+For Scandinavian-style gourmet lunching, Savoy (Etalaesplanadi 14; open 11:30 a.m. to 2:30 p.m.
+Monday to Friday) and Sundmans (Etelaranta 16;open 11 a.m. to 2:30 p.m.
+Monday to Friday) are good bets.
+Ravintola Teatteri (Pohjoisesplanadi 2; open from 11 a.m. daily) is a happening, bustling brasserie.